ballerina-platform/module-ballerinax-mongodb/docs/spec/spec.md

 The `mongodb:Client` object represents a MongoDB client.
 It is used to create a connection to the MongoDB server.

+> **Note:** As a best practice, use a single MongoDB client for the entire life cycle of the application.
+Creating multiple clients can lead to performance issues.

 #### 2.1.1 Create a MongoDB Client

 The MongoDB client can be created using the object constructor.
 The MongoDB connection string or the `mongodb:ConnectionParameters` record can be used to create the client.
 Additionally, `mongodb:ConnectionProperties` can be passed when creating the client to define the client properties.